How Sparse Attention Approximates Exact Attention? Your Attention is Naturally $n^C$-Sparse: Introduction

 However, the architectural backbone of these models, particularly those built on the transformer framework \cite{vsp+17}, presents a significant challenge: computational efficiency \cite{tdbm22}.
 The essence of the transformer architecture, the Attention mechanism, necessitates a computational and memory complexity of $O(n^2)$, where $n$ represents the sequence length.
 This quadratic dependency limits the scalability of LLMs, especially as we venture into processing longer sequences or expanding model capacities.

-In an effort to mitigate this bottleneck, the AI research community has pivoted towards innovative solutions, one of which is sparse transformers \cite{cgrs19, cnm19}.
+In an effort to mitigate this bottleneck, the AI research community has pivoted towards innovative solutions, one of which is sparse attention \cite{cgrs19, cnm19}.
 Sparse attention mechanisms aim to approximate the results of the full attention computation by selectively focusing on a subset of the input data points.
 This is typically achieved by omitting certain interactions in the Query and Key multiplications within the attention mechanism, thereby inducing sparsity in the attention matrix.
-The overarching goal is to preserve the model's performance while alleviating the computational and memory demands.

-A noteworthy advancement in this domain is the introduction of the Reformer model \cite{kkl20}, which adeptly reduces the complexity from $O(n^2)$ to $O(n \log n)$ through the adoption of the Locality Sensitive Hashing (LSH) technique.
-LSH enables the Reformer to efficiently approximate the attention mechanism, significantly curtailing the computational overhead without substantially compromising the model's efficacy.
+In order to arrive at the goal of preserving the model's performance while alleviating the computational and memory demands, prior works, including pruning KV cache, sparsity-based fast attention, and sparse transformer modeling, demonstrate outstanding efficiencies with $O(n^{1+o(1)})$ (sub-quadratic) complexity and sub-linear memory cache with competitive performance compared with standard attention across various tasks \cite{lwd+23, zsz+24, kmz23, alsy23, lls24, xzc+21, zhdk23,as23_neurips,as24_iclr,as24_arxiv, hjk+23}.

 Despite these advancements, the theoretical underpinnings of sparse attention mechanisms and their implications on model performance and behavior remain an area of active inquiry.
-The nuanced dynamics of how sparsity affects the learning and generalization capabilities of LLMs are still being unraveled.
-Here comes the following question

-In this work, we delve into the theory of sparse attention computation problem.
-Starting from some basic assumptions, by a theoretical analysis, we are able to unravel the nature of the sparsity of attention computation.
-We state our main theorem here.
+In detail, it's not clear when and when not sparse attention can approximate standard attention with a stable error.
+Also, the sparsity that attention naturally processes, which we call attention sparsity, lacks a strict confirmation of its existence and measurement.
+Especially, we would like to ask: